 - Experiences of other parents and carers may help in getting a better idea of how things work.

 We are targeting towns around Grantham: broadly speaking, South Lincolnshire, and

 Hover over menu options at the top of the page to see the list of sub-menus.

 - The Adults section is aimed primarily at adults on the autistic spectrum, their

 parents and carers.
 The Resources section would also be worth a look for this group.
 Some pages may also be of wider interest.

 - The Events section provides information about events we at GAIN put on plus some other events activities and services that may be of

 interest.
 They are generally in the Grantham area and all are in the UK.

-- The FAQ section is intended to offer introductory and easy reading material – by mainstream standards.
+- The FAQ section is intended to offer introductory and quite easy reading material.

 - The Resources section offers a guide to the information available to parents and carers, primarily of children with autism.
 It also points to sources of guidance and help and support.
 Quite a bit of it is specific to Lincolnshire, notably in Resources and SEN.